NASA-IMPACT/csda-client/README.md

 python -m pip install git+https://github.com/nasa-impact/csda-client
 ```

-We have [a notebook](./docs/search-and-download.ipynb) that demonstrates how to use the client:
+We have [a notebook](./docs/search-and-download.ipynb) that demonstrates how to use the client.

 ## Issues